 These are 7 of the most common art displaying mistakes to avoid.

-- Using the wrong scale of frame for your paintings
+- Using the wrong scale of a framework for your paintings

-- Artwork is hung either too low or too high.
+- The artwork is hung either too low or too high.
 Hang paintings 60 inches midpoint from the floor to the middle of the art.

 - Art is hung lopsided or crooked making it visually un-levelled.